AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * DAILY/WEEKLY: Determines if the goal is set for a day or set for the week.
 It accepts 2 values.
   DAILY goals account for what you eat for the day.
   WEEKLY goals account for what you eat for the week.
 * CALORIES: Your target value for calories intake, in terms of calories.
+The target value must be a positive integer.
 * PROTEIN: Your target for protein intake, in terms of milligrams.
+The target value must be a positive integer.
 * CARB: Your target value for carbohydrate intake, in terms of milligrams.
+The target value must be a positive integer.
 * FAT: Your target value for fats intake, in terms of milligrams.
+The target value must be a positive integer.

+**Note: At least one of the nutrients (CALORIES,PROTEIN,CARB,FAT) must be present!**

 You can create one or multiple nutrient goals at once with this command.